Woodland Photography Workshop

 We will also cover all the important camera controls such as exposure modes, exposure histogram, exposure compensation, depth-of-field, creative use of shutter speed, white balance, use of filters and also the more artistic side of photography such as composition and the use of colour in woodland photography.
 This course is suitable for beginners wanting to learn more about their camera to those more experienced photographers wanting to really improve their compositional skills.

 This course takes place in a number of woodland areas in Essex.
 Which ones we visit will depend on the time of year.
 Some woodlands are good all year round whereas others are good for specific subjects such as bluebells in the spring or snowdrops in the winter.
 If you are interested in photographing bluebells for example, May would be a great time to attend this course.
+The day begins with all course attendees meeting at a pre-arranged point.
+I used to take everyone in my own seven-seater car to the different photographic locations, but at the moment, in keeping with the government’s social distancing advice, all course attendees will be required to follow me in their own cars throughout the day.
+The locations are close to each other and this does not involve driving long distances.

 On each of my location workshops I have a maximum of five participants to allow for plenty of personal tuition time.
 By limiting course numbers I can teach a mixed-ability class making this course suitable for beginners, intermediate and the more experienced photographers.
 By joining a group photography course you are learning with like-minded people who in my experience enjoy bouncing ideas off one another and exchanging information, especially when it comes to camera equipment.